secrary/makin/README.md

 That's all for now, you can add as much as you wish :)

 ### TODO:
-* Use a disassembler such as [capstone](http://www.capstone-engine.org/) to hook little bit deeper and avoid simple hook checks.
+* [DONE] Use a disassembler such as [capstone](http://www.capstone-engine.org/) to hook little bit deeper and avoid simple hook checks.

 * At this moment, `makin` does not support child processes.